ChrisDuffley/stationPlaylist/addonuserguide.md

 * New (disabled in secure mode): Allows you to create a brand new broadcast profile with default profile-specific settings applied.
 Profiles are saved into a folder in the add-on folder.
 * Copy (disabled in secure mode): Allows you to create a new profile using settings from an existing profile.
 * Rename (disabled in secure mode): Lets you rename a profile (not available for normal profile).
-* Delete (disabled in secure mode): Deletes a profile (say "yes" when prompted; you cannot delete the normal profile).
+* Delete (disabled in secure mode): Deletes a profile (say "OK" when prompted; you cannot delete the normal profile).
 * Triggers (disabled in secure mode): Configure profile activation and other settings.
 See the triggers dialog section for details.

 The possible profile flags are: